MagicA550/postgres-partman/README.md

 # postgres-partman

-Docker image for PostgreSQL including the pg_partman extension
+Docker image for PostgreSQL including the pg_partman extension, based on `bitnami/postgres`.